 It is defined as any instability in blood pressure that can lead to inadequate arterial blood flow to the organs.

-Hemodynamic instability as a clinical state is, for practical purposes, a perfusion failure represented by clinical features of circulatory shock and / or advanced heart failure , or simply one or more measurements that may indicate out-of-range values but not necessarily pathological.
+Hemodynamic instability as a clinical state is, for practical purposes, a perfusion failure represented by clinical features of circulatory shock and advanced heart failure, or simply one or more measurements that may indicate out-of-range values but are not necessarily pathological.

 Hemodynamic stability can be explained simply as stable blood flow.
-If a person is hemodynamically stable, it means that they have a stable heart pump and good blood circulation.
+If a person is hemodynamically regular, they have a rugged heart pump and good blood circulation.

-It is also a state in which physiological and mechanical support is required to ensure that there is adequate cardiac input and output or arterial pressure.
+It is also a state in which physiological and mechanical support is required to ensure adequate cardiac input and output or arterial pressure.

 Abnormal hemodynamic parameters include heart rate, blood pressure, cardiac output, central venous pressure, and pulmonary arterial pressure.